openziti/ziti-doc/docfx_project/ziti/quickstart.md

   * port 22 - the default port that ssh uses.
 This is how you will log into the bare AMI after it is launched.
   * port 443 - a small UI is delivered via a web server that runs on port 443, using self-signed certificates
   * port 1280 - the preselected port the Ziti controller will serve its API over
-  * port 3022 - the preselected port for data channels to the Ziti gateway
+  * port 3022 - the preselected port for data channels to the Ziti Edge Router

 > [!IMPORTANT]
 > Make sure you have the private key corresponding to the public key you choose.